nanoframework/nanoFramework.IoT.TestStream/README.md

 > The only important code is present in the [TestStream.Runner](./TestStream.Runner) directory.

 ## Native Windows Agent

-For a native Windows agent installation, see [this](./native-agent.md) document.
+For a native Windows agent installation, see [this document](./native-agent.md).

-## WSL or Linux compatible agent
+## WSL compatible agent

-For WSL agent installation, see [this](./wsl-agent.md)
+For WSL agent installation, see [this document](./wsl-agent.md).

 ## Maintainer documentation